w3f/Grants-Program/applications/DeAINet.md

   It consists of all the computational power providers to offer decentralized AI as a Service which undertake to execute DeAPI to reply DeResponse for user's DeRequest.
 All the DeAPIs are deployed by Inventors on each miner.
 Thus, one miner is crashed other miners could follow up to replace the old one.
 This redundancy with shading could guarantee the decentralized and robustness for DeAI network.

   2. **Inventor Network**
   It is a DAO sub-project for Inventors such as AI researchers and developers to submit their code and pretrain weights to setup AI service API through DAO mechanism which is a decentralized App with a UI website interface.
-Any inventors can submit a proposal to setup APIs but, only DAO approved proposals could finally be realized and accepted to deploy on all the miners.
-Therefore, DAO could make sure the quality and necessity for a new API creation.
-Meanwhile, once a new DeAPI is setup, a corresponding algorithm NFT is minted and send to inventors address as a digital patent.
+Any inventors can submit a proposal to setup APIs but, only DAO-approved proposals could finally be realized and accepted to deploy on all the miners.
+Therefore, DAO could make sure the quality and necessity for new API creations.
+Meanwhile, once a new DeAPI is setup, a corresponding algorithm NFT is minted and sent to inventors address as a digital patent.
 The user's paid fee will send to NFT holders.

   3. **User Network**
-  It consists of all the callable DeAPIs in the application layer for users to send request and retrieve the response which also implements a DPoS concensus aside from moonriver/kusama to guarantee the decentralization, venerable and security.
+  It consists of all the callable DeAPIs in the application layer for users to send request and retrieve the response which also implements a DPoS concensus aside from moonriver/kusama to guarantee decentralization, venerable, and security.

   4. **NFT Marketplace**
   A marketplace beyond the DeAINet for traders to buy and sell algorithm NFT or digital patent to earn gains.

 ### Ecosystem Fit

-Using blockchain technology to construct a decentralized network to provide AaaS (AI as a Service) for App/Dapp developers to replace centralized API providers such as Microsoft Azure and Google AI.
-We devote to build a decentralized SaaS platform to combine millions of users, computational power providers with API inventors in such a harmony way for offering extremely low costing and privacy preserving services in Web3.0 era.
+Using blockchain technology to construct a decentralized network to provide AaaS (AI as a Service) for App/Dapp developers to replace centralized API providers such as [Microsoft Azure](https://docs.microsoft.com/en-us/rest/api/azureml/) and [Google AI](https://cloud.google.com/products/ai).
+We are devoted to building a decentralized SaaS platform to combine millions of users, computational power providers with API inventors in such a harmony way for offering extremely low costing and privacy-preserving services in Web3.0 era.
 DeAI aims to become the world largest decentralized SaaS platform to provide high-quality API services with extremely cheap prices for Kusama multichain ecosystem.
+It is worth to mentioning that DeAI only focuses on the inference or deployment phase of machine models to provide decentralized AI services, thus the training-related things should be solved by Inventors themselves.
+Once the training is completed, the pretrained weights and related code can be submitted to DeAINet as a DeAPI proposal and prepared to deploy on miners.

 Similar Projects:
-- **Livepeer** https://livepeer.org/ Only provides video encoding service instead of general usage.
+- **Livepeer** https://livepeer.org/ It provides video encoding service instead of general Web3.0 SaaS usage.
-- **SingularityNet** https://singularitynet.io/ It's just a distributive AI API store with no API deployment redundancy to guarantee high performance, robustness and privacy preserving.
-There is no miner-inventor isolation to clear division of labour for API creation and execution.
+- **SingularityNet** https://singularitynet.io/ It's just a distributive AI API store with no API deployment redundancy to guarantee high performance, robustness and privacy-preserving.
+There is no miner-inventor isolation to clear division of labor for API creation and execution and all the works are assigned to a centralized API provider, thus their system did not work well.
-- **API3** https://api3.org/ It's a decentralized Oracle to provide off-chain data streaming for smart contract instead of on-chain computation works.
+- **API3** https://api3.org/ It's a decentralized Oracle to provide off-chain data streaming for smart contract instead of on-chain computation things to offer a SaaS in Web3.0.

-AI market in Web3.0 and Metaverse:
+AI market in Dapp, Web3.0, and Metaverse:

-- **Basic Recognition** Speech2Text, Voice2Text, Image Recognition, UGC NFT Recognition, Marketing Analysis, Algorithm Recommendation and Behavior Analysis.
+- **Basic Recognition** Speech2Text, Voice2Text, Image Recognition, UGC NFT Recognition, Marketing Analysis, Algorithm Recommendation, and Behavior Analysis.
 - **Game** PVE, Bot-AI